lochmueller/index/README.md

 You can use the PSR-14 Events to get the index information or the webhook functions of the core, to move the indexed information to external services.

+This extension was funded by the [TYPO3 Association](https://typo3.org) [commnuity ideas](https://typo3.org/article/members-have-selected-five-ideas-to-be-funded-in-quarter-3-2025)

 ## Installation & Configuration

 1. Run `composer require lochmueller/index`